skttl/umbraco-matryoshka/README.md

 > *Note:* Matryoshka has been developed against **Umbraco v8.4.0** and will support that version and above.
 It should work in v.8.0 and above too though.

-Matryoshka can be installed from Our Umbraco package repository.
+Matryoshka can be installed from the Our Umbraco package repository or with NuGet.

-#### Our Umbraco package repository
+#### Our Umbraco Package Repository

 To install from Our Umbraco, please download the package from:

 > [https://our.umbraco.org/projects/backoffice-extensions/matryoshka](https://our.umbraco.org/projects/backoffice-extensions/matryoshka)

+#### NuGet

+To install with NuGet, please search NuGet for "[Our.Umbraco.Matryoshka](https://www.nuget.org/packages/Our.Umbraco.Matryoshka)", or install it with this command from the package manager console:

+    Install-Package Our.Umbraco.Matryoshka

 ## Developers Guide